-Disciplines in the School of Biblical Studies include Leadership and Ministry, Old Testament, New Testament, Systematic Theology, Church History, Philosophy, and Ethics.
-In the Graduate Online program, the Master of Arts in Ministry with courses in Bible, Theology, Ministry, and Leadership is offered, including a ministry thesis or thesis project students can tailor to their own ministry calling and interests.
+Master of Arts in Ministry with courses in Bible, Theology, Ministry, and Leadership; includes a ministry thesis or thesis project students can tailor to their own ministry calling and interests.
 See the Master of Arts in Ministry page for the list of program requirements.

-THE SCHOOL OF BUSINESS
+THE SCHOOL OF SOCIAL SCIENCES AND HUMAN SERVICES